pandas-dev/pandas/doc/source/io.rst

    # columns are stored separately as ``PyTables`` columns
    store.root.df_dc.table

-There is some performance degredation by making lots of columns into `data columns`, so it is up to the user to designate these.
+There is some performance degradation by making lots of columns into `data columns`, so it is up to the user to designate these.
 In addition, you cannot change data columns (nor indexables) after the first append/put operation (Of course you can simply read in the data and